sunyw99/Intro-to-Cryptography/Assignments/hw5/README.md

 # Overview
-This program is implemented in C++, built and tested under Linux.
+This program is implemented in C, built and tested under Linux.
 It uses GNU Multi Precision Arithmetic Library (GMP).
-This program generates two random 4096 bits integers, computes their gcd using the extended Euclidean algorithm and compares it to the result of the corresponding GMP function.
+This program is an implementation of the RSA cryptosystem, including the key generating, encryption and decryption processes.
 # Installation of GMP
 Install the GNU Multi Precision Arithmetic Library (GMP) from https://gmplib.org/.
 GMP is available on any modern Linux distribution.<br>
 __m4__ must be installed before installing GMP.
 To install __m4__: